vmlopezr/ECE5330_6311_Final_Project/README.md

 # **ECE5330/ECE6311 Final Project: Lego Color Sorting via Camera Feedback**

 Clone the repo to a local folder in your computer.
-**Note:** This application uses Python 3.5 and up.
-Verify that the python installation location is in PATH.

 # **Table of Contents**